-The primary endpoint, global LVEF (%) and regional LV function, is a continuous variable.
+Each primary endpoint, global LVEF(%) and regional LV function is a continuous variable.
 General linear mixed modeling techniques will be utilized to assess the effect of treatment on the primary endpoint of the study.
+For patients recruited to the Day 3 arm of the study, the six month MRI will be compared to the Day 3 MRI.
+For patients recruited to the Day 7 treatment group, the six month MRI will be compared to the Day 7 MRI

+The analysis variable will be the change in LVEF (either global or regional) from the immediate pre-infusion level to six months.
 Both unadjusted and adjusted treatment effects will be computed; adjustments will be for clinical site as well as for baseline covariates whose association with the dependent variable is generally accepted.
 In keeping with standard methodology for clinical trials, the primary analysis will compare the randomized study groups.